AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

    - Storage requirements typically measured in TBs
    - Synchronization time is typically measured in hours/days.

-### Open Questions

-- What kind of "watcher" role can full nodes play?

 ## Prover Nodes

 Prover nodes will receive information from proposers and will be responsible for creating proofs, and posting them to L1.

-### Open Questions

-- What is the interface that proposers will use to communicate with prover nodes?
-  - Do they need one other than L1?

 ## Proposer/Validator Selection